IELTS Writing Task 2: Question

 Why does this Task 2 answer get an IELTS Band 8 score?

 Task response: The model answer fully answers the question by stating two distinct problems caused by the internet together with relevant solutions to each problem.
-The serious nature of each problem is illustrated with examples.
+Each problem is illustrated with examples.
 The style is appropriate to academic writing and the answer is at least 250 words in length.

-Coherence and cohesion: The introduction contains a clear thesis statement.
+Coherence and cohesion: The introduction to this problem solution essay ends with a clear thesis statement.
 Each body paragraph deals with a different problem and its solution.
 Examples are signalled with logical connectives like for example and such as.
 The conclusion contains a clear recommendation which follows from the body.

 Lexical resource: There are many instances of higher-level vocabulary such as prohibited, verified and oppressive.
 Examples of good collocation include prejudices a fair trial and tackle the problems.
 There are no spelling errors and correct word forms are used throughout.